 Another example of hiding the cast is a brief clip in the fictional war movie A Thoroughly Polite Dustup.
-Tony Hale plays the British soldier who says goodbye to his nurse before going off to the warfront.
+Tony Hale plays the British soldier who says goodbye to his nurse before going off to war.

-On the same page, above Hermano is the Spanish word “Hermafrodita,” which means Hermaphrodite, with an image of Tobias wearing cutoff shorts.
+On the same page, above Hermano is the Spanish word hermafrodita, which means hermaphrodite, with an image of Tobias (David Cross) wearing cutoff shorts.

-Below Hermano is the Spanish word “Hermosa” for Beautiful with a picture of Lindsay next to it.
-Underneath Hermosa is the word “Hielo,” which is Spanish for ice and refers to the bounty hunter/party planner Ice in season two.
+Below hermano is the Spanish word hermosa for "beautiful," with a picture of Lindsay next to it.
+Underneath hermosa is the word hielo, which is Spanish for ice and refers to the bounty hunter/party planner Ice we meet in season two.

 Recurring banner jokes are scattered throughout the series.
 In Season 3, episode 4, “Forget-Me-Now,” the Bluths make Michael a banner that reads “Family Love Michael.”